Servideska/HPC/doc.zih.tu-dresden.de/docs/software/spec.md

 !!! note "Workaround"

-    Remove the flag `-DSPEC_ACCEL_AWARE_MPI` from the compiler options in your configuration file
+    Remove the flag `-DSPEC_ACCEL_AWARE_MPI` from the compiler options in your configuration file.

 ### Other Issues